Why Beautiful Digital Signage Often Fails

 But not all locations are equal, and this is where most content strategies quietly go wrong:

-- Points of transit — entrances, corridors, escalators — give you about 3 seconds or less.
-One message, delivered instantly, or nothing lands at all.
+• Points of transit — entrances, corridors, escalators, places where people are moving — give you about 3 seconds or less.
+Clear wayfinding and one message, delivered instantly, or nothing lands at all.

-- Points of wait — queues, waiting rooms, lift lobbies — hold a captive audience for one to three minutes.
+• Points of wait — queues, waiting rooms, lift lobbies, places where people are standing still — hold a captive audience for one to three minutes.
 Here you can afford more: a sequence, a story, detail.
+Getting passenger experience right in these zones pays off.

 Designing both the same way wastes both.